 Despite the FDA’s claims that current levels of BPA exposure are safe, there is much less consensus in the medical community, and BPA does appear to have effects on brain function.
 For example, a study by the Duke University Medical Center found the presence of BPA prevents the removal of chloride from the central nervous system and also disrupts the way the brain regulates genes.

 Excess chloride in the brain is known to be one of the key drivers of dementia, Alzheimer ’s disease, and other cognitive disorders.
-This is not to say BPA will give you these conditions, but that it creates an environment where they are more likely to develop, suggesting a BPA-free approach to life might be entirely necessary.
+This is not to say BPA is the leading cause of these conditions, but that it creates an environment where they are more likely to develop, suggesting a BPA-free approach to your day-to-day life might be necessary.

 Heart Disease and Diabetes

 Heart disease and diabetes brought on by obesity have reached near epidemic levels in the United States.
 Though it is primarily because of high-fat diets and processed foods, the BPA used in product packaging may also be a contributing factor.
 Some studies have found that BPA exposure can increase the risk of high blood pressure, diabetes and heart disease.
 Researchers have confirmed that there is a link between these diseases and BPA, but they are not sure how they interact.
 With this confirmation, it is simply best to avoid BPA at all costs.